salvat1on/GodsEye_4.0/README.md

 8) Camera feed recorder and downloader

-These features are intended for use by law enforcement, government and military for much larger engagements and operations.
+These features are intended for much larger engagements and operations.
-Law enforcement, government or military interested in obtaining these features can contact me via linkedin.
+Interested in obtaining these features?
+Contact me via linkedin.
 ------------------------------------------------------------------------